Message from Chair Gawura Wanambi on our new Interim CEO

 Brendan is currently a Director of Social Venture Australia (SVA) Consulting.
 He has been appointed to this role under an agreement between ARDS and SVA, which allows Brendan to continue to oversee existing and prospective SVA projects in the Northern Territory during his term.

 Brendan brings extensive past experience as a lawyer and management consultant, with a deep appreciation of the non-profit sector and a long history of working with Aboriginal communities and organisations.
-Since moving to the Territory two years ago, Brendan has been working with government, the private sector and Aboriginal organisations – including ARDS – across the Arnhem and Groote Eylandt region.
+Since moving to the Territory two years ago, Brendan has been working with government, the private sector and Aboriginal organisations – including ARDS – across East Arnhem, Groote Eylandt and Central Australia.

 The ARDS vision is for Indigenous people to engage on equal terms with the wider Australian society, and its organisations and systems.
 ARDS aims to empower Indigenous community members to navigate the complex cross-cultural realities they face on a daily basis and is accountable to the communities we serve.